WCDM

-WWKL (106.7 FM) is a commercial radio station licensed to Hershey, Pennsylvania, and serving South Central Pennsylvania, including Harrisburg, Lancaster and York.
-It is owned by Cumulus Media and it broadcasts a rhythmic contemporary format.
-The studios are on Vartan Way in Harrisburg.
+WCDM (106.7 FM) is a non-commercial radio station licensed to Hershey, Pennsylvania, and serving South Central Pennsylvania.
+The station is owned by the Family Life Network, broadcasting a Christian adult contemporary format, and broadcasts from a transmitter on Tower Road in Elizabethtown.

-WWKL is a Class B FM station.
-It has an effective radiated power (ERP) of 14,000 watts.
-The transmitter tower is on Tower Road in Elizabethtown.
-It broadcasts using HD Radio technology.

 History

 Early years

 The station signed on the air on April 13, 1964.
 Its original call sign was WMSH-FM and it was based in Elizabethtown.
-WMSH was the sister station to an AM outlet at 1600 kHz.
+WMSH was the sister station to an WEZN (1600 AM).

 FM 106.7 became WEPN-FM in 1969 and then WPDC-FM in 1971.
 In 1980, it switched its call letters to WRKZ and branded as "Z107" with a country music format.
 The city of license was moved to Hershey and the power was boosted.

 In 2002, call letters were changed to WCAT-FM and the station was re-branded as Cat Country 106.7.
 The WRKZ call letters were moved to 102.3 FM in Carlisle and the two stations began a simulcast.

 Cool Pop

 On February 19, 2004, the station changed its call sign to WCPP and rebranded as Coolpop.
 This was after over 24 hours of stunting by playing "Pop Goes the Weasel" on a continuous loop.
 Many rumors circulated, trying to explain the loop.
 There were even rumors of a staff member taking hostages and locking him/herself in the studio and repeatedly playing the song.
 This proved false when a Top 40 (CHR) format was launched with "Hey Ya!" by Outkast.

 The original air staff of Coolpop included only one live show, "Michelle & Mitchell" in the morning.
-The midday and afternoon shifts were voicetracked by DJs from Citadel Broadcasting Company sister station WNTQ 93Q in Syracuse, New York.
+The midday and afternoon shifts were voicetracked by DJs from sister station WNTQ 93Q in Syracuse, New York.
 By Spring 2004, a full line up of live local talent was hired.
 Sarah Vaughn on middays and Justin Louis on afternoons were added, along with the live Michelle & Mitchell morning show.

-Coolpop was marketed as "The World's First Coolpop Station", mixing a standard Mainstream CHR format along with some 1970s and 1980s "Cassette Classics" (later renamed "Coolpop Classics").
+Coolpop was marketed as "The World's First Coolpop Station", mixing a standard CHR format with some 1970s and 1980s "Cassette Classics" (later renamed "Coolpop Classics").

 Coolpop also alternated theme weekends every other weekend.
 Some theme weekends included "One Hit Wonders", "Diva Doubleplays", "Coolpop Classics", and the popular 1970s-themed "Studio 106.7".

 In early fall 2004, Michelle & Mitchell were replaced with Ed Coffey and Amy Warner.
 They had been hosts of a long running morning show from Harrisburg's WTPA-FM.
 The pair had been fired from that station earlier in the summer.